 Apart from the intercostals and diaphragm, which are the most important thoracic muscles responsible for breathing, there are additional ones that are involved in forming the thoracic wall.
 These include the transversus thoracis, subcostals, levatores costarum, serratus posterior superior, and serratus posterior inferior muscles.
 Broadly speaking, they attach to the ribs, their cartilages, or thoracic vertebrae–ultimately depressing or elevating the ribs.
 In addition, all of the thoracic muscles provide further support and strength for the thorax.

-If you want to learn more about the muscles of the thoracic wall and get one step closer to mastering chest anatomy, take a look below!
+If you want to learn more about the muscles of the thoracic wall and get one step closer to mastering chest anatomy, take a look at our muscle anatomy charts!

 Now that we’ve covered the boundaries, let’s add another layer of knowledge to the initial basic thorax definition.
 The thoracic wall actually encloses a cavity, or space, that is filled with various anatomical structures.
 Since there are so many of them, the thoracic cavity is divided into several compartments to aid their localization.
 There is a mediastinum located centrally bordered by two pleural cavities laterally.
 The mediastinum is further divided into the superior and inferior mediastinal cavities.
 In turn, the latter is made up of an anterior, middle, and posterior compartment.

 The thoracic cavity communicates with the neck via the superior thoracic aperture and with the abdominal cavity via the inferior thoracic aperture through anatomical spaces piercing the diaphragm.